 — MISS 0663 (3)

-Focuses on one of the most important and exciting aspects of church history, the missionary outreach of the church.
-It will cover evangelistic expansion from the days of the apostles to the outreach to unreached 'people groups' in the twentieth and twenty first centuries.
-Looks at the different phases of missions history and discuss the factors which lie behind periods of rapid expansion and times of stagnation or decline.
-Consider some of the key people and movements and seeks to analyze some of the major issues, particularly those which have relevance for today.
-Special attention is given to the early progress of Christianity East and West; the impact of Islam; Reformation and Counter Reformation influences; evangelical awakenings, and early Protestant missionary activity; colonialism and post-colonialism; today's global Christianity - decline in the west, dynamic growth in the south and east.
+Focuses on one of the most important and exciting aspects of Church history, the missionary outreach of the Church.
+It will cover evangelistic expansion from the days of the apostles to the outreach to unreached 'people groups' in the 20th and 21st centuries.
+Looks at the different phases of missions history and discusses the factors that lie behind periods of rapid expansion and times of stagnation or decline.
+Considers some of the key people and movements and seeks to analyze some of the major issues, particularly those that have relevance for today.
+Special attention is given to the early progress of Christianity East and West; the impact of Islam; Reformation and Counter Reformation influences; evangelical awakenings, and early Protestant missionary activity; colonialism and post-colonialism; today's global Christianity―decline in the west, dynamic growth in the south and east.
 Same as HIST 663.

 View all Seminary Courses | View Course Schedules